concord/runway/connectors/kafka_sink/README.md

 To deploy this operator simply use the `concord runway` command.
 You'll need to provide a value for `zookeeper_hosts` and `zookeeper_path`, the easiest way to do this is to set this via `concord config`.
-To pass specific operator arguments such as the ones discussed above, create a manifest and pass it to `concord runway` using the `-c` option:
+To pass specific operator arguments either follow the terminal prompts or create a manifet file with the desired options set and pass the file path to the `--config` option of the runway command.

 ```
 {